KirkBrooks/yaUT/Documentation/Classes/UnitTest.md

 ## UnitTest Class

-Light-weight unit testing for 4D.

-The class can be used to create and evaluate a test in a single line or can be pushed onto a collection for further examination.

-### Install & Dependencies

-Simply add the class to a project.

-The **_ObjectProto** class is also required.
+This class creates a single unit test.
+It is the basis for all the other test methods and classes.

 ### The simplest test